Vinigperuzzi/Desafio-Primeira_Mesa/README.md

 ## How to run:

-First you have to clone this repository
+First you have to clone this repository:

 > git clone https://github.com/Vinigperuzzi/Desafio-Primeira_Mesa.git

-Next, copy the .env.example file to .env
+Next, copy the .env.example file to .env.

 Windows (Powershell):